EragonpeerGynt/Tabletop_Dice_Master/Rule_Books/Core_Rulebook/Gameplay.md

 ### Long move (Dash action)

-You can use 2 of your actions to preform long move which is equal to 2x your mobility x 2 + 1 but it must be used all at once.
+You can use 2 of your actions to preform long move which is equal to 2x your mobility plus one (1) (mobility x 2 + 1) but it must be used all at once.

 ### Making an attack (Attack action)